 Farm Frites in Oudenhoorn (the Netherlands) produces a wide range of potato products.
 Potato peel is also produced and leaves the factory in the process water, and for Farm Frites, this used to be an annoying co-product.
 The Dutch Food and Consumer Product Safety Authority (NVWA) sets requirements for co-products, and for certified animal feed which includes professional storage.
 This is not a problem for Duynie Group, however since enchacing the economic value for co-products is Duynie Group's main activity.

-In 2011, Farm Frites presented their problem of potato peel storage to the consultant Peter Verduyn of Duynie Group.
+A few years ago, Farm Frites presented their problem of potato peel storage to the consultant Peter Verduyn of Duynie Group.
 He brought the knowledge of Duynie Group to technical project manager Bert Moree and in joint consultation, they quickly agreed: "The better the product, the stronger our image in the market, the higher the returns."
 The crux of the matter lay in dewatering the peel.
 Together with Farm Frites, Duynie Group set out to design the smartest, solution that was clear, workable, and affordable.
 The result was a tailor made storage silo with shaftless screws for dewatering and compacting the peel.

 Jäckering: “Duynie Group is a reliable partner”

 Every year the German Jäckering Group processes around 260,000 tonnes of wheat.
 It produces (among other things) dry and liquid wheat starch (Hamino Spezial), semolina and gluten for food, pet food and non-food industries around the globe.
 It is the world's only starch processor that does not produce waste water, Duynie Group has been the main distributor of Jäckering in the Netherlands since 2007.